MrNeRF/awesome-3D-gaussian-splatting/README.md

 # Awesome 3D Gaussian Splatting Resources

-A curated list of papers and resources focused on 3D Gaussian Splatting, intended to keep pace with the anticipated surge of research in the coming months.
+A curated list of papers and open source resources focused on 3D Gaussian Splatting, intended to keep pace with the anticipated surge of research in the coming months.
 If you have any additions or suggestions, feel free to contribute.
 Additional resources like blog posts, videos, etc. are also welcome.

 ### Update Log:
 - **October 15, 2023**: Initial list with first 6 papers.